E-commerce in the experience economy – How VA, AR and drone deliveries are shaping customer experience

 Moreover, technologies have started to play a major role in our online shopping experience.
 Voice assistants, AI, and AR, are revolutionizing the way we shop.
 With image search options, augmented reality enhancing our shopping experience, voice assistants acting as our personal shoppers, and most of our shopping happening over smartphones and tablets while we are multitasking, e-commerce businesses can survive only by ensuring they are not behind on these fronts.

-Big decisions on small screen – Mobile, the new shopping assistant
+Big decisions on the small screen – Mobile, the new shopping assistant

 Smartphones have now become the go-to advisor and shopping assistant for people.
 For retailers, this means big opportunities to be there and be useful in shoppers’ micro-moments.